-Historian of science, technology and medicine
+Historian of science and technology

 Materials of the Mind: Phrenology, Race and the Global History of Science, 1815–1920

 reconstructs the global history of phrenology through a close study of its material culture.

 Skulls were collected in China and Africa, societies cross-circulated journals between Edinburgh and Calcutta, and translations of French phrenological works were imported into Melbourne and Boston.

 uncovers the making of the most popular science of the Victorian age.